 version of the temple in Bar Krouth was built after the war so that those who fall in battle can be celebrated there each year.
 The names of all the fallen are engraved on the walls of the

 Warrior’s Temple so that all Freemen may know who they were.”
 She smiled up at Evaughnlynn.
-“My father’s older brother was killed on the border many years ago.
+“My father’s older brother was killed on the border some years ago.
 We have a family

 celebration every year.
 I’d like to tell my father I saw and touched his name on the wall.”